 - Libraries: select locations have computers, internet access, laptops and classes ranging from basic office software to navigating social networking.

-- Community Technology Centers: As part of its franchise contract renewal with the City, Time Warner Cable is launching internet-ready public computer centers in partnership with local non-profit organizations.
+- Community Technology Centers: As part of its franchise contract renewal with the City, Time Warner Cable is funding internet-ready public computer centers in partnership with local non-profit organizations.
 40 centers will be created by 2020.
-These centers will provide free broadband access in low-income communities in Time Warner Cable’s service footprint.
+These centers will provide free broadband access to underserved populations in Time Warner Cable's service footprint.
 View a list of the TWC Learning Labs constructed to date.

 A key feature of DoITT's broadband strategy has been working to secure stimulus funds for the benefit of New York City residents, businesses, and visitors.